uber/client-platform-engineering/chef/cookbooks/cpe_anyconnect/README.md

 For information about installing the AnyConnect client see [AnyConnect Deployment Overview](https://www.cisco.com/c/en/us/td/docs/security/vpn_client/anyconnect/anyconnect40/administration/guide/b_AnyConnect_Administrator_Guide_4-0/deploy-anyconnect.html#ID-1425-000002d6)

-This cookbook depends on the following cookbooks
+This cookbook depends on the following cookbook:

 * cpe_remote
-* cpe_utils

-These cookbooks are offered by Facebook in the [IT-CPE](https://github.com/facebook/IT-CPE) repository.
+This cookbook is offered by Facebook in the [IT-CPE](https://github.com/facebook/IT-CPE) repository.

 Attributes
 ----------